Configure player

 Now, one of the things that ObjectAlloc does is it actually keeps these as events all the way through.
 So up here at the very top, let me go ahead and pause the application.
 There's a scroller here at the top that lets you scroll back and forth through the event history of the application.
 So you can actually make these bars go back and forth.
 So I want to find the last allocation event for this pointer.

-So if I were to say, I want to sort by that.
-Now we can see that having checked, show me the allocations by library.
+So if I were to say, I want to sort by that, now we can see that having checked, show me the allocations by library.
 There's a lot of ATS there, for example.
 This should be a current object.
 So if I come down here to CG color, somewhere in there is going to be, and we'll try to integrate this functionality better in the future.

 But eventually you'd see that there was a retain release happening from here where we copy the background color into previous color.
 We create a different color with a modified alpha from that new color.
-We set the background color, which will release the old one, retain the new one, and then we're releasing the new color.
+We set the background color which will release the old one, retain the new one.
+And then we're releasing the new color.

+So the way guard malloc works is that each and every allocation that your application makes goes onto a separate virtual memory page.
+So each page is 4K.
+So if you're doing a 16 byte allocation that gets 4K allocated.
+It leaves the page before that and the page after that unallocated.
 So, and then when the block is freed, we deallocate that page.
 And if your code tries to access a deallocated page, you'll get an immediate crash.
-So unfortunately this causes your application to run a lot slower because it's using a lot more pages of virtual memory, but hopefully that'll save you human time of attempting to figure out a way to find this problem yourself.
+So unfortunately this causes your application to run a lot slower because it's using a lot more, you know, pages of virtual memory, but hopefully that'll save you human time of attempting to figure out a way to find this problem yourself.

 So by default, it's set up to catch buffer overruns.
 It aligns allocations with the end of the page because buffer overruns are more common than underruns.
 So if you walk off the end of that VM page, then you get to the unallocated page after that, and you get a crash.

 So because we're trying to help you have it crash all the time, you'll normally want to use this from a debugger.
 Easiest way is from within Xcode in the debug menu item to say enable guard malloc and then just debug as normal.
 If you're using GDB at the command line, you can set the environment variable there with the GDB syntax, set space, env space, variable value.
+So this is saying insert the guard malloc library into the application.
+So that's user lib, libgmalloc.dilib.
+So as with malloc debug, you no longer need flat namespace.
+So if you were using this before and setting that variable, you no longer need to do that.
+So the libgmalloc man page has much more information about this.

+Now, I've mentioned environment variables that control the malloc system.
+These are all documented on the malloc man page.
+Previously, I mentioned malloc pre-scribble that says when I allocate a block, then write a certain sort of garbage value into that.
+When I'm freeing a block, then malloc scribble says write into that.
 If you are somehow trashing the memory pointers, the metadata of the malloc heap itself, we can help to catch that.
-And for the large blocks, there's a way to put guard pages around that, but again, that's only the large blocks.
+And for the large blocks, there's a way to put guard pages around that.
+But again, that's only the large blocks.
 So this won't help catch nearly as many problems, but it runs at the full speed of your application at least.
-So.
-It could be helpful in some circumstances.
+So it could be helpful in some circumstances.
 So anyway, I've given you a kind of a whirlwind tour of a variety of aspects here, reviewed the performance analysis process.

 We encourage you to be disciplined about looking at the performance of your application.
-There's a lot of tools that you've seen.
-These plus others, read the documentation.
-They can really help you analyze your memory use, find memory leaks, and debug hard-to-catch memory problems.
+There's a lot of tools that you've seen, these plus others, read the documentation.
+They can really help you analyze your memory use, find memory leaks, and debug hard to catch memory problems.
 So with those, we help you continue to turn out great applications for both PowerPC and Intel.